 “I already scratched my name off it.”

-Joanne wrinkles her face.
+Joanne wrinkled her face.
 “What?”

-Joanne turns to give Jacky a look.
+Joanne turned to give Jacky a look.

 “What I mean is…”

-“She’s being polite,” Jacky whispers to Joanne.
+“She’s being polite,” Jacky whispered to Joanne.

 “Being polite to her boyfriend is a problem.”

-“Quit causing trouble,” Joanne warns her brother.
+“Quit causing trouble,” Joanne warned her brother.